ckruger0/IDD-Fa18-Final-Project/README.md

 ### Interaction Plan
 - A user will aim the frontside camera at a mystery plant and press the capture picture button.
 After identifying which plant species it is, the name will display on a 16x2 LCD screen on the back of the device.

+### Building Journey
+- Originally I had intended on training the neural network on a massive dataset of plant images (from iNaturalist, for example).
+However in practice after many failed attempts of downloading a 120GB file from a broken remote server I opted to just focus on a set of houseplants that I own.
+Final species class set was: `['hoya carnosa','philodendron','kolanchoe','snake plant']`
+- Using a bulk image scraper I found online, I downloaded ~500 images of each plant species that I was interested in.
+- Transfer learning was used to retrain the final layer of an Inception V3 network provided by Google.
+-

 ### Functioning Design

 <img src="https://i.imgur.com/kdg3hBr.jpg">

 <BR><BR> A video of the final plant identifier in action can be seen here: <a href="https://youtu.be/xIBPJVnL_bU">https://youtu.be/xIBPJVnL_bU</a>

+### Final Used Parts
+- Raspberry Pi
+- Raspberry Pi Camera
+- Raspberry Pi GPIO Extension Board
+- Ribbon Cable
+- Button
+- 16x2 LCD Screen
+- Half size breadboard

+### Packaged Plant Identifier